jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ### 21.4 Nucleus RTOS DNS Stack Vulnerabilities

+Field-panel firmware runs Mentor Graphics **Nucleus PLUS** real-time operating system on Freescale/Motorola PowerPC MPC852 / MPC860 hardware, with the **Nucleus NET 5.1** TCP/IP stack handling all transport-layer traffic (TCP/5033, TCP/5034, the FTP and Telnet ancillary listeners, the optional integrated web server, and DNS lookups).
+This shared stack is the source of the predictable-ISN issue (§21.2) and of the DNS-stack CVE cluster below.

-Field panels in the affected version range have multiple DNS stack vulnerabilities (CVE-2020-15795, CVE-2020-27009, CVE-2020-27736, CVE-2020-27737, CVE-2020-27738, CVE-2021-25677).
+Affected version range field panels have multiple DNS stack vulnerabilities (CVE-2020-15795, CVE-2020-27009, CVE-2020-27736, CVE-2020-27737, CVE-2020-27738, CVE-2021-25677).
 These can be exploited by an attacker who controls or spoofs DNS responses, leading to remote code execution or denial of service.

 **Mitigation**: